 If the GVSC is unable to answer, feel free to leave a voicemail if you’re comfortable doing so and one of the GVSCs will return your call as soon as possible.

 Drop-in Hours (Can stop by with no appointment)

-- Wednesdays 10 am-12 pm in Office of Fraternity & Sorority Life and Community Involvement (OFSLCI) conference room 2126 (Located in Granville Towers South Building) *There will be no drop-in hours on 2/28 and 3/14.
+- Wednesdays 10 am-12 pm in Office of Fraternity & Sorority Life and Community Involvement (OFSLCI) conference room 2126 (Located in Granville Towers South Building) *Last Spring drop-in 4/25

 If you need help after business hours or over the weekend, you have the following options: